faenrandir/a_careful_examination/documents/book_of_mormon/king_james_version_errors_in_isaiah.md

     0 = Completely Inaccurate (the KJV is in error)
     U = don't know or undecideable

-In my email/post, I noted the 1769 KJV translation along with the ESV translation (which is a well-respected modern translation) and pointed to Strong's concordance for each word or phrase in question.
+In my email/post, I noted the 1769 KJV translation along with the ESV translation[^esv] and pointed to Strong's concordance[^strongs_concordance] for each word or phrase in question.

 ### Main responders: